How to Create a Conda Environment Based on a YAML File: A Guide for Data Scientists

 Step 2: Create a YAML File

 The next step is to create a YAML file that lists all the packages and their versions that you want to include in your Conda environment.
-Here’s an example of what this might look like:
+You can either create a new one or export a YAML file from an existing Conda enviroment.
+To export a YAML file from an existing environment, type this command in your Terminal:

 name: my_env